roylee0704/react-flexbox-grid/README.md

 Pre-requisite (flexboxgrid)
 ---------------------------

-# via NPM
+First, install flexboxgrid via `npm`

 ```sh
 npm install flexboxgrid
 ```

-Just import `flexboxgrid` in the entry-point of your application.
+Then, import `flexboxgrid` in the entry-point of your application.

 ```jsx
 import 'flexboxgrid'